Richard's Quest - II

 I was glad Richard and Lindsay could give their compliments about their good experience at Sea & Saw last night directly to him and I saw how Sea glowed with pride and pleasure...

 All too soon, it was time for Richard and Lindsay to leave for the next leg of their journey.
-They would head to Port Dickson so that they could spend Monday exploring Seremban before they caught an early flight out to Labuan on Tuesday morning.
+They would head to Port Dickson so that they could spend Monday exploring Seremban before they leave on an early flight out to Labuan on Tuesday morning.

 Dear Peggy